Cristina-Pat/Airport/docs/domain-models-test-plan.md

 **FR4**
 Planes must not be able to land if the weather is stormy

+*User Story - US4*\
+As a pilot, I won't be able to land the plane if the weather is stormy, so that the landing is safe.

 **FR5**
 Planes must not be able to take off if the weather is stormy

+*User Story - US5*\
+As a pilot, I won't be able to take off the plane if the weather is stormy, so that the takeoff is safe.